googleNewIconwhatsapp iconTwitterIconinstagramIcon

 Take the Objective Structured Clinical Examination

-After completion of IELTS, CBT and initial needs, employers grant to candidate a Certificate of Sponsorship (COS) necessary to obtain Tier 2 work visa so you can go to the UK to complete the OSCE.
+After completion of IELTS, CBT, and initial needs, employers grant to candidate a Certificate of Sponsorship (COS) necessary to obtain a Tier 2 work visa so you can go to the UK to complete the OSCE.

 Visa and Sponsorship